 2. File Articles of Organization

-An Hawaii LLC is created by filling Articles of Organization For Limited Liability Company with the Hawaii Department of Commerce and Consumer Affairs Business Registration Division.
+An Hawaii LLC is created by filing Articles of Organization For Limited Liability Company with the Hawaii Department of Commerce and Consumer Affairs Business Registration Division.
 The articles must include the LLC's name and address, the name and address of the registered agent; the organizers' names and addresses; a statement whether the LLC will be managed by members or managers; a statement whether the LLC's members are to be liable for the company's debts and obligations; and the duration of the LLC if not perpetual.

 The filing fee is $50.
-The articles may be filed online or by mail
+The articles may be filed online or by mail.

 All of the paperwork and procedural steps to start a limited liability company in Hawaii can be done online using Nolo's Hawaii Online LLC Formation application.

 3. Appoint a Registered Agent

 Every Hawaii LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be an individual who resides in Hawaii, or a domestic or foreign business authorized to transact business in Hawaii.
 The registered agent must have a physical street address in Hawaii.

 4. Prepare an Operating Agreement

 An LLC operating agreement is not required in Hawaii, but is highly advisable.
 For help creating an LLC operating agreement, see Form Your Own Limited Liability Company, by Anthony Mancuso (Nolo) or use Nolo’s Online LLC.
 If an operating agreement is created, it need not be filed with the Articles of Organization.

 6. Comply With Other Tax and Regulatory Requirements